hapax/hapax.github.io/_posts/2020-08-06-eratosthenes.md

 sounding like your enthusiastic middle-school math teacher) I might write about more in future.
-But in the mean time, the autumnal equinox is a month and a half away (Sep 22), so you have plenty of time to make friends on the same line of longitude in preparation!
+But in the mean time, the autumnal equinox is a month and a half away (Sep 22), so you have plenty of time to prepare!